Storage server for OSD and monitoring

 Discussed today: Setup looks nice for experimentation and might help us to offload some data.
 We have no explicit requirements that we see fulfilled by our current openQA storage on netapp instances but surely when we would want to move some data to this new setup we would aim for similar or better requirements, e.g. availability, speed, latency, redundancy, integrity and recovery capabilities.
 It might be feasible to offload "openQA assets" to this new setup because we consider assets less precious than "openQA results".
 In both cases considerations as evaluated in https://progress.opensuse.org/issues/64746 should help.
 I think it's feasible and a good idea to use lvmcache (or also bcache) to combine fast+small with big+slow storage.
 An openQA feature that might be helpful regardless of "new setup" or not: In the "assets and result cleanup" do not remove data but rather move it to an archive.
 2nd-layer task as consequence might then be to also have a real delete from archive after some time/quota

-#6 Updated by nicksinger 8 months ago
+#6 Updated by nicksinger about 1 year ago

 Once again a comparison of HDD prices: